zombie-einstein/bourse/docs/source/pages/example.rst

    market_data = bourse.step_sim.run(env, agents, n_steps, seed)

 ``market_data`` is a dictionary of Numpy arrays containing market data recorded over the course of the simulation.
+As it is a dictionary of arrays, it can readily be converted to a :py:class:`pandas.DataFrame` for analysis/visualisation

+.. testcode:: random_example

+   import pandas as pd

+   market_data_df = pd.DataFrame(market_data)